There are so many ways we use and consume chocolate regularly, many of which we don't even realize.

 The most basic cocoa husks are used as animal feed.
 The bean, once roasted, is often broken into cocoa nibs.
 These nibs are used in smoothies and provide a crunchy, bitter flavor.
-Or you can lightly sweeten cocoa nibs with sugar to create a energy-dense superfood snack.
+Or you can lightly sweeten cocoa nibs with sugar to create an energy-dense superfood snack.

-Once cocoa beans are roasted, the cocoa liquor (mass) is processed further to produce cocoa powder—which is consumed separately in shakes, smoothies, and even hot chocolate—and cocoa butter—used to create chocolate, white chocolate and used in a plethora of skincare products.
+Once cocoa beans are roasted, the cocoa liquor (mass) is processed further to produce cocoa powder—which is consumed separately in shakes, smoothies, and even hot chocolate—and cocoa butter—used to create chocolate, white chocolate, and used in a plethora of skincare products.

 Although the history of cocoa is tied to slavery and the extermination of many South American peoples, it is a product that has developed over thousands of years.

-In spite of its tumultuous past, the cocoa bean and its byproducts have become some of the most widely consumed ingredients in the world.
+Despite its tumultuous past, the cocoa bean and its byproducts have become some of the most widely consumed ingredients in the world.

 Their popularity is a testament to not only the flavor and properties of the bean itself.
-As true as it was in the day of Cortes and the Aztecs, the cocoa bean sells itself.
+As accurate as it was in the day of Cortes and the Aztecs, the cocoa bean sells itself.

 It is now grown in Africa, India, and the southeast Asian islands of the Pacific.